 Hopkinsville Electric System (HES) is a municipal not-for-profit corporation established by Kentucky statute and city ordinance.
-June 11, 2019 will mark the 77th anniversary of our municipal electric system in Hopkinsville.
+June 11, 2020 marked the 78th anniversary of our municipal electric system in Hopkinsville.
 HES is one of over two thousand municipal public power systems in our nation.
 HES serves the “old” boundaries of the city limits and approximately 13,000 residential, commercial and industrial customers within our service area, with an average residential electric usage of approximately 1,200 kilowatt hours per month.

 To keep our community connected and competitive in a global economy, in 1999 HES created EnergyNet Internet services.
 Since that time, EnergyNet has continually improved the residential and business internet services it offers and is known for its quality service.